 - Engage your child in conversation to see how the produce sounds, create sentences and understand questions

 - Ask your child to read short paragraphs or describe pictures and games

 - Administer standardized testing for articulation, language, or fluency

 To complete a valid assessment, it is important for the speech-language pathologist to evaluate your child’s skills in all languages they are exposed to.
 Therefore, some tasks may be repeated in two (or three!) languages to fully assess your child’s communication.
-Trained, professional interpreters may be present during the evaluation to collaborate with the speech-language pathologist and to ensure an accurate assessment of your child’s abilities.

 Results and recommendations will be discussed at the end of the evaluation.
 If appropriate, speech therapy will be recommended and home activities will be discussed.